Anubhav0391/Train_Seat_Reservation_App/README.md

         <li>You have to provide the number of required seats in body of the request.</li>
         <li>An user can book upto 7 seats at a time. </li>
         <li>In the backend priority will be to book seats in single row.</li>
-        <li>If required seats are not available i single row, seats will be booked in nearby rows.</li>
+        <li>If required seats are not available in single row, seats will be booked in nearby rows.</li>
       </ol>
 </h3>
    <br/>